james99c/Writer/README.md

 A Java application for editing text files.
 Text files can be opened, edited and saved.
 The font size and font colour can also be changed.
 The GUI was created using Swing.

-To run the program either import the project into IntelliJ or run the Writer.jar file in the 'out' folder
+To run the program either import the project into IntelliJ or run the Writer.jar file in the 'out/artifacts' folder

 Screenshots
 -----------------------------------